-The role of hearing care in hospice
+The role of hearing healthcare in hospice

 The care of those in hospice presents a multitude of challenges for patients as well as their caregivers and family members.
-Amid pressing concerns such as medical care, pain management and legal and financial concerns, families often become overwhelmed; the result is that hearing loss is often at the bottom of the list of priorities.
+Amid pressing concerns such as medical care, pain management and legal and financial concerns, families often become overwhelmed and hearing loss is often at the bottom of the list of priorities.

 Being able to clearly hear and communicate wishes with caregivers and loved ones reduces the sense of loneliness and isolation that can often accompany a patient’s final days.
 It also gives a patient a sense of autonomy, which is important for emotional well-being.
 “Hospice care is based on [the patient’s] need and comfort,” said Deb Athans, a hospice social worker at Hospice of Cincinnati.
 “When you can’t communicate effectively, that is what is sacrificed.”

 Keeping hospice patients connected

 There are important steps to ensure that a hospice patient can continue to be a part of the conversation and to improve the quality of care.
 The first step, however, is establishing if there is a hearing loss in the first place.
 And for that, the family first needs to communicate with the staff in order to make the patient’s needs known.
 Once the presence of hearing loss is established, here are a few tips to help caregivers and family members help their loved ones:

 Some hospice workers, in the absence of widespread use of hearing aids among patients in their care, have taken to carrying with them a personal amplifier and stereo headset to allow them to communicate more effectively with patients.
 And increasingly, hearing healthcare workers are becoming an integral part of hospice and palliative care teams.